 - There are 2 WEST side entry points

 - Exit on EAST side when tag-in, paperwork, and fees are paid

 Tag-In will proceed in the following order:

-Fill out one nomination card (county OR state) for each animal.
-State fair cards also qualify for county fair.
+Fill out one nomination form for each 4-H Member.
+State fair forms also qualify for county fair.
 You will need to know your project animal’s breed, sex and birth date.

 2. Ear Tags: